Polish October: Protests and riots

+Poznań protests

-In June, there was an insurrection in Poznań.
-The workers rioted to protest shortages of food and consumer goods, bad housing, the decline in real income, trade relations with the Soviet Union and the poor management of the economy.
-The Polish government initially responded by branding the rioters as "provocateurs, counterrevolutionaries and imperialist agents".
+In June, dissatisfaction with the status quo eventually led to a mass demonstration by factory workers at the Joseph Stalin Metal Industries in the city of Poznań.
+They began a spontaneous strike when around 80% of the factory's workers had lost their bonus pay when the government suddenly raised the required work quota.
+This grew into a wider protest against issues such as shortages of food and consumer goods, bad housing, the decline in real income, trade relations with the Soviet Union, and the poor management of the economy.
+The Polish government responded with a harsh crackdown, branding the protestors as "provocateurs, counterrevolutionaries and imperialist agents," and the demonstration soon turned into a violent riot.
 Between 57 and 78 people, mostly protesters, were killed, and hundreds were wounded and arrested.
 Soon, however, the party hierarchy recognised that the riots had awakened a nationalist movement and reversed their opinion.
 Wages were raised by 50%, and economic and political change was promised.